Robust Equilibria in Concurrent Games: Definitions

 In a game~$\calG$, whenever we arrive at a state~$\stat$, the players simultaneously select an action.
 This results in a move~$\shortAct_\Pl$; the next state of the game is then $\Tab(\stat,a_\Pl)$.
 This process starts from $s_0$ and is repeated to form an infinite sequence of states.

 An example of a game is given in \figurename~\ref{fig:game-from-program}.
 It models the interaction of two clients $A_1$ and $A_2$ with the program presented in the introduction.
-The weight functions for this game are given by $w_{A_1} = 1$ in states labeled by \texttt{send(1)} and $w_{A_1} = 0$ elsewhere, similarly $w_{A_2} = 1$ in states labeled by \texttt{send(2)}.
+The weight functions for this game are given by $w_{A_1} = 1$ in states labelled by \texttt{send(1)} and $w_{A_1} = 0$ elsewhere, similarly $w_{A_2} = 1$ in states labelled by \texttt{send(2)}.